fabian37/portfolio/README.md

 Hi there!

-Junior React.js Developer.
+I'm Fabian, a React.js Developer.
 I've had the opportunity to teach programming to over 120 students, and I was a co-founder of a company in the field of marketing and web design with WordPress.
 I love being able to combine my technical skills with creativity and design in my projects.

+Hope you enjoy the tour of my portfolio.

 ## How to start the project?